 If you are using SQL Server as the Auditing Database, \InstanceName corresponds to SQL Server's notion of named instances, a feature that allows a given computer to run multiple instances of the SQL Server Database Service.
 For more information, refer to .

-If you choose SQL Server Authentication, you must also specify the "sa" username and password.
 In the Username and Password boxes, type the username and password used to connect to the database (not the EFT Server credentials).

 In the Database Name box, type the name of the database.